 South Florida Workforce

 South Florida Workforce is responsible for initiating state and federally funded workforce development programs in Miami-Dade and Monroe counties.
 They assist employers and job seekers with employment services, labor market information, and provide training for economically disadvantaged adults, youth, dislocated workers, individuals transitioning from welfare to work, and refugees.
 All South Florida Workforce services and resources are available to everyone at no cost through a network of Career Centers.
-To learn more about South Florida Workforce, visit their website.
+To learn more about South Florida Workforce,

 Steps in the Right Direction